juxor/afaq/markdown/alinks.md

 [Atlantic Anarchist Circle](mailto:majordomo@tao.ca)

-New regional anarchist network for east-coast US &amp; Canada.
+New regional anarchist network for east-coast US & Canada.
 To join
 send a mail to the above address with the words "subscribe aac" in the
 body of the message.